Iksu17/facerecognitionbrain/README.md

 This project was made by following a tutorial.
 However, The turtorial used some outdated dependencies and it used react componets.
 I used React Hooks and had learn how to use more updated dependencies on my own.

-This project is also a full stack project weere I learned to build a server and use an SQL database.
+This project is also a full stack project were I learned to build a server and use an SQL database.
 So, while the idea is not mine, I had to figure a few things on my own and got a good taste of Full Stack development which was the main goal.
 There were also some deployment and hiding API_Keys that I had to figure out on my own.

 The tutorial was from here: https://zerotomastery.io/courses/coding-bootcamp/